 Who knew when you were pregnant that you’d have to TEACH your baby to sleep?
-Teach your baby to read, teach your baby sign language, or teach your baby to write, but teach them to sleep?
+Teach your baby to read or teach your baby sign language but teach them to sleep?
 Such a foreign concept, but it’s true.
 To teach a baby how to sleep without much YOU need to recreate all day and night is a challenge and depending on the baby’s temperament and tendency to “fight sleep” or not will be the deciding factor on how difficult it is to teach your baby.
 Some don’t have much learning to do while others will struggle on and off for so long that you don’t know even know when you’re done teaching them.

 Unfortunately, my no cry sleep results were short-lived in our house and we struggled a lot around sleep, but it has made me so happy that the things I’ve learned since then has helped me help other parents with no cry sleep methods.
 I’ve helped a mom stop sleeping in a glider with her 8 month old baby and a 16 month old transition to the crib, just to name two, with no cry sleep methods.
 Those were a couple of really tough cases, too!

 Cry it out is certainly not easy and certainly not the first thing we try as parents, but it makes me wonder if I had someone like ME when I was in need of sleep support whether I would have avoided our tears or not.
 I never regret it, I know it did not change my baby’s personality, and I guess we will never know, but I’m fortunate to be able to use my knowledge in my quest to help others.

 No cry sleep methods are not for the faint of heart if you have a challenging sleeper and they take more time, but with a strong support system, they are possible to put into practice.